yurenjie110/google-framework-magisk/README.md

 # Google Framework
-Inject Google Framework to be able to downoad __Google Apps__ (like Google Phone, Dialer etc.) from Play Store on any unsupported device.
+Inject Google Framework to be able to downoad __Google Apps__ (like Google Phone, Dialer etc.) from Play Store on any device.

 ## Instructions ##